Blog

 Even after your agency finishes developing your website and hands the key over to you, the process isn’t over.
 Any modern site will require maintenance to keep it relevant and technologically up to date.

 Unless your site is really simple or you have a certain level of technical know-how, you may need to allocate a monthly maintenance budget for your website.
-Regular maintenance will cost you from as little as $50 to as much as $200 per month, depending on what changes are required.
+Regular maintenance will cost you from as little as $50 to as much as $200 per month, depending on the required changes.

 Final web design cost